- The user has enrolled a trusted mobile device. For more information they can visit How to pair my phone with my Qonto account?.

 value from the previous response to set the X-Qonto-Sca-Session-Token

-header and repeat the original sensitive action request with no other change than the new header.412 Precondition Failed
+header and repeat the original sensitive action request with no other change than the new header.- If the token has expired or is invalid, you will receive a

 option and these endpoints, you can efficiently test and QA sensitive actions in a controlled environment.
 This approach ensures that your application is well-prepared to handle sensitive actions securely and reliably when deployed to production.